vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ## Payment Methods

 ### What payment methods are available with Checkout?
 Vipps Checkout supports a range of payment methods, including Vipps, credit and debit cards.
-Local payment methods will also become availabel in select markets during 2024, e.g. bank payments in Finland.
+Local payment methods will also become available in select markets during 2024, e.g. bank payments in Finland.

 ### Can I use Checkout for recurring payments?
 Checkout does not currently support recurring payments, but we plan on launching Vipps Recurring Payments in 2023.